emqx/cloud-docs/en_US/messages/rule_engine_kafka.md

 >
 >Before using the rule engine, create a deployment first.
 >
->For standard deployment users: Please complete [Peering Connection](../../deployments/vpc_peering.md) first, and ensure that the following resources involved are established in the VPC under the peering connection.
+>For dedicated deployment users: Please complete [Peering Connection](../../deployments/vpc_peering.md) first, and ensure that the following resources involved are established in the VPC under the peering connection.
 The IP mentioned below refer to the intranet IP of the resource
 >
 >For free trial and shared deployment users: There is no need to complete peering connection, and the IP mentioned below refers to the public IP of the resource